 How much does a crown cost?

-A dental crown usually costs $1650 at Darlinghurst Dental.
-This is for a standard crown of any of the listed types.
+A dental crown usually costs $1750 at Darlinghurst Dental.
+This is for a standard crown of most common types.
 For very front teeth, a premium option may be offered if the dentist thinks there will be benefit.
 Implant crowns also usually cost more.
 Remember, there may also be preparatory work needed to get the tooth ready for a crown, depending on its current condition.
 At Darlinghurst Dental we can always issue a quote before treatment so you should have no unexpected expenses.
 As with any quote, it can vary if something extra needs to be done, but we will always let you know, so there is no surprise.